 Budget reflects time spent coordinating produce orders for the Mobile Produce Pantry and arranging deliveries from the various sources.
-Produce is purchased through the statewide Farm to Family program managed by the California Association of Food Banks and from locally-based farmers and agricultural producers.
+Produce is purchased through the statewide Farm to Family program managed by the California Association of Food Banks and from locally based farmers and agricultural producers.
 Farm to Family produce is sourced through Redwood Empire Food Bank in Santa Rosa, providing year round access to a variety of crops grown throughout California, although we try to source as much as possible locally.
 Emphasis is on variety, quality and cost.

-Pantry Network Outreach Coordinator:
+Pantry Network Coordinator:

 The Pantry Network Coordinator oversees operations at each of our 17 pantry sites countywide, ensuring that CalFresh informational materials are available and that outreach is occurring during food distributions.
-The Coordinator provides training, technical support and other resources for the individual pantry coordinators and their volunteers at the 16 remote sites to assist them with their CalFresh outreach and engagement activities.
-Activities are coordinated with our Outreach staff to provide information and on-site application and retention assistance.
-We also coordinate with CCRP to conduct client surveys every three years (the latest was completed in early
+This is accomplished through regular monthly contacts, the annual Pantry Summit, and regional meetings that are convened to promote greater collaboration in specific areas of the county.
+She provides training, technical support and other resources for the individual pantry coordinators and their volunteers at the 16 remote sites to assist them with their CalFresh outreach and engagement activities.
+Activities are coordinated with our Outreach staff to provide information and onsite application and retention assistance.
+We also coordinate with CCRP to conduct client surveys every three years (the latest was completed in early 2018) and the Pantry

-2018), and the Pantry Network Coordinator is responsible for following up with each pantry site to provide feedback on customer satisfaction, client information and referral needs, and other health and community related topics.
-The Coordinator also monitors data collection through the Oasis Insight database tracking system, which is currently in use at the Eureka Choice Pantry and Arcata pantry site.
-We had hoped to expand use of Oasis Insight to several other sites, but concerns about the sites' ability to maintain computer equipment and pay monthly Oasis and internet fees when funding is no longer available has prompted us to scale back expansion.
+Network Coordinator is responsible for following up with each pantry site to provide feedback on customer satisfaction, client information and referral needs, and other health and community related topics.
+She also monitors data collection through the Oasis Insight database tracking system, which is currently in use at the Eureka Choice Pantry and Arcata pantry site.